OpenKneeboard/OTD-IPC/README.md

 This is a filter plugin for [OpenTabletDriver], allowing 1 program at a time to directly read the state of the tablet.
 When in use, the active OpenTabletDriver output mode is disabled.

-It is primarily intended for use with [OpenKneeboard].
+It is primarily intended for use with [OpenKneeboard], but OpenKneeboard is not required.

 ## Getting Started